Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/01_fatebreaker.en.md

   </tr>
 </table>

 The boss then does another *Burnished Glory*, followed by a *Powder Mark Trail*.
+This *Powder Mark Trail* should be invulned with the priority PLD > ST.

 ## Towers